-Most often, there is a sermon or homily delivered by one of our ministers, plus hymn-singing, special music, and readings.
-Our adult choir, the Chalice Choir, performs approximately twice per month, and our children’s choir, the Chalice Lights, several times a year.
+Most often, there is a sermon or homily delivered by our minister Rev. Paige Getty, plus hymn-singing, special music, and readings.
+Our adult Chalice Choir usually performs twice per month, and our children’s Chalice Lights choir, several times a year.
 (The choirs take the summer off.)

 But there are many variations – we have visiting ministers, lay speakers who give talks, pagan services with earth-centered rituals, services developed and led by our youth, two annual music services, and an annual Christmas pageant for all ages.
 Come visit, and come often to experience the many variations in our services.